 The snow quality, season length, and airport accessibility are major factors in attracting winter sports enthusiasts.

-So what do you need to know to really enjoy skiing and snowboarding in Hokkaido?
-We interviewed Mr. Masaji Ueda of the Hokkaido Tourism Promotion Organization’s Adventure Travel Promotion Headquarters, who’s an expert on Hokkaido tourism, and talked about choosing a ski resort and preparing for your trip.
+So what do you need to know to really enjoy snowboarding and skiing in Hokkaido?
+We interviewed Mr. Masaji Ueda of the Hokkaido Tourism Promotion Organization’s Adventure Travel Promotion Headquarters, who’s an expert on Hokkaido tourism.
+In our conversation, we learned about choosing a Hokkaido ski resort and preparing for your trip.

 - Table of Contents

-- Why skiers and snowboarders from all over the world love ski resorts in Hokkaido
+- Why skiers and snowboarders love Hokkaido ski resorts

 - Two secrets to enjoying Hokkaido powder